WETA

 Reading First

-Reading First is a federal program that focuses on putting proven methods of early reading instruction in classrooms.
-Through Reading First, states and districts receive support to apply scientifically based reading research—and the proven instructional and assessment tools consistent with this research—to ensure that all children learn to read well by the end of third grade.
+Reading First was a federal program that focused on putting proven methods of early reading instruction in classrooms.
+Through Reading First, states and districts received support to apply scientifically based reading research — and the proven instructional and assessment tools consistent with this research — to ensure that all children learn to read well by the end of third grade.

 For more information visit the USDOE website.